 Rhodes’ students hold impressive academic and extracurricular credentials.
 Their mid-range SAT is 1200-1360 (ACT 27-31) with an average grade point average of 3.56.
 More than one-third were president of at least one high school club or organization and more than 20% were captains of a varsity athletic team.
 More than 7% were National Merit Scholarship finalists or semi-finalists, 8% were president of their class, 10% were valedictorians or salutatorians of their class and 9% were editors of their high school newspapers or yearbooks.

 The college’s 2,025 students are a diverse group, representing 46 states and 7 foreign countries.
 With 75% living on campus, they form a rich and vibrant community.
 They are keenly aware of social responsibility and are involved as volunteers throughout their college years.
 More than 80% of Rhodes’ students are active in community service in the greater Memphis area.

 Rhodes’ academic program offers its students a broad variety of programs.
 There are 18 departmental and 13 interdisciplinary majors leading to a B.A. or B.S. degree.
 Rhodes’ students benefit from a curriculum that is designed to develop their ability to think critically, communicate effectively, and to appreciate broadly.
 With one faculty member for every 10 students, it’s easy to get to know teachers.
 Classes at Rhodes are small, with the average size being 14.
 Many, particularly advanced, courses are even smaller, promoting intensive interaction between and among students and faculty.
 Rhodes also offers a variety of opportunities for students to study abroad, gaining valuable insight into other people and cultures.

-The Department of Mathematics and Computer Science at Rhodes College invites applications for a tenure-track position as an assistant professor of ...
+The Department of History at Rhodes College invites applications for a tenure-track position in the history of gender and sexuality at the rank of ...